NorthernMan54/homebridge-alexa/README.md

 * Alexa, turn on *device* ( Open's a garage door )
 * Alexa, turn off *device* ( Close's a garage door )

+See [example](https://github.com/NorthernMan54/homebridge-alexa/wiki/Garage-Door) using a routine to fix the wording

 ## Window coverings / blinds

 * Alexa, turn on *device* ( Open's blinds )